Mini Facelift In San Francisco, CA

 Throughout people’s lives, the effects of gravity, sun exposure, and the general everyday stresses of life can begin to affect the overall appearance of the face, resulting in loose, sagging skin and deep creases that form between the nose and mouth.*

 A facelift, technically known as a rhytidectomy, is a surgical procedure performed to improve the most visible signs of aging.
 A successful facelift will diminish excess fat, tighten muscles beneath the skin of the face and neck, and reduce any loose or sagging skin.
 In many cases, this procedure is performed in conjunction with eyelid and/or forehead surgery.
-A San Francisco mini facelift can make you look younger and healthier, and it may enhance your self-confidence as well.*
+A facelift can make you look younger and healthier, and it may enhance your self-confidence as well.*

 The best candidate for a facelift is a man or woman whose face and neck have begun to sag, but whose skin retains some elasticity.
 While the facelift procedure is probably the most sought after procedure for those over forty, it is becoming increasingly common for those under forty as well.
 Many patients prefer early or preventative corrections to maintain their youthful appearance.
 The vast majority of patients are people who take pride in their appearance and feel younger than they look.*

 It is important to remember that facelift surgery cannot permanently erase all creases, including lines around the mouth, frown lines, and lines around the crow’s feet region.

 At the time of your consultation for Mini Facelift in San Francisco, Dr. Javaheri will ask you about your general medical history, Specifically pertaining to any medical conditions that could cause problems during or after your mini facelift in San Francisco, such as uncontrolled high blood pressure, blood clotting problems, or a tendency to form excessive scars.

 If you are a smoker you will be asked to stop smoking well in advance of surgery.
 Regular smoking constricts blood vessels resulting in decreased blood flow to given areas, which can prevent normal healing.